 During the 2015 program year, the local warming shelter (Day by Day) developed a resource coordination program to assist guests from their initial intake to progressions and completion of goals promoting independence, stability and self sufficiency.
-The program was successful and has continued to operate during the 2020 program year.
 The program is designed to improve quality of life by giving chronically homeless adults a place to receive coordinated assistance to help meet their needs without the stigma of having to make trips to multiple agencies.

-ADVOCAP and Day by Day Warming Shelter conducted a point in time count in July, 2020 and Jaunary, 2021.
+A point in time count took place in July, 2021.
 As part of the point in time count, sheltered and unsheltered needs and demographics were collected, and blankets, personal care items, clothing and services information were provided.
-During the July, 2020 count, 10 homeless individuals were found to be sleeping in areas unfit for human habitation.
+Nineteen (19) people were counted for the PIT count in July 2021, including 12 that stayed at Day by Day Warming shelter due to a storm.